- Off road parking

 Four bedrooms: 1 x double, 1 x twin with Jack-and-Jill access to shower, basin and WC, 1 x family room with 1 double and 1 single with stacker bed with Jack-and-Jill access to shower, basin and WC, 1 x family room with 1 double and 1 single with stacker bed.
 Bathroom with bath, shower over, basin and WC.
 Kitchen with AGA.
 Utility.
 Sitting room with woodburner.
 Snug with gas fire.
 Conservatory with dining area.

 Gas central heating from AGA with woodburner and gas fire.
 AGA cooker, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher, 2 x TVs with Freeview, DVD.
 Fuel, power and starter pack for woodburner inc. in rent.
 Bed linen and towels inc. in rent.
 Cot, highchair and stairgate available.
 Ample off road parking.
 Lockable outside storage.
 Lawned garden and patio with furniture and BBQ.
-Two well-behaved pets welcome.
+Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shops and pub 10 mins walk.
 Note: Rear of property is accessed via stone steps.
 Note: No stag/hen or similar.

 - Last minute

 About the location